trokam/step3/README.md

     sudo a2enmod fcgid
     sudo systemctl reload apache2

-#### Cofigure Wt

-Trokam web server is a binary executed by Apache as a fast CGI.
-So start adding the Trokam's site to the Apache configuration and enable it.
-And disable the default site.

-    sudo cp trokam_web_http.conf /etc/apache2/sites-available/
-    cd /etc/apache2/sites-available/
-    sudo a2ensite trokam_web_http.conf

-    cd /etc/apache2/sites-available/
-    sudo a2dissite 000-default.conf

-Modify Apache's fast CGI configuration.
-In the file /etc/apache2/mods-available/fcgid.conf replace this line,

-    AddHandler fcgid-script .wt

-By this one,

-    AddHandler fcgid-script .fcgi

-Finally, enable the CGI module and reload Apache,

-    sudo a2enmod fcgid
-    sudo systemctl reload apache2

 #### Configure Wt

 Go to directory `/etc/wt` and edit the file `wt_config.xml`.
 Replace this line: